AUTOIMMUNE & INFLAMMATION

 How are thyroid issues treated?

 Typically, hypothyroidism is treated with a medication called Synthroid, or levothyroxine, which increases levels of T3 and T4.
-Patients are then monitored by an endocrinologist and who is looking for bumps in thyroid hormone levels.
-They’re also monitored clinically to be sure that symptoms they were experiencing are getting better.
-Hyperthyroidism is also usually treated with medication in a similar manner.
+Patients taking levothyroxine or synthroid are then monitored by an endocrinologist who looks for changes in TSH Levels.
+They’re also monitored clinically to be sure that symptoms they are experiencing are getting better and that they aren't taking too much levothyroxine or synthroid.
+Hyperthyroidism is also usually treated with antithyroid drugs in a similar manner.

 2. Manage your stress.